1996 riots in St. Petersburg, Florida: Different media versions

 Media outlets published different versions of the initial incident.
 The media outlets in and around the St. Petersburg area included the information that the car Lewis was driving was suspected of being stolen.
 Media outlets outside the area only mentioned that Lewis was pulled over for speeding.
 The car was actually reported stolen but, after further investigation, was found to have been sold to Lewis for an undetermined amount of crack cocaine, then reported stolen by the seller.

 Aftermath

-After the rioting, Officer James Knight and his partner Sandra Minor were put on paid leave while investigation into their actions took place.
+After the rioting, Knight and his partner Sandra Minor were put on paid leave while investigation into their actions took place.
 Within a few weeks, the two officers were cleared of all charges by a grand jury, igniting further rioting on November 13 and 14.
-The Grand Jury had decided that Officer Knight shooting Lewis was reasonable and it was not racially motivated, and this led to further riots.
+The Grand Jury had decided that Knight shooting Lewis was reasonable and it was not racially motivated, and this led to further riots.
 Not even a few hours after the Grand Jury's ruling, the riots worsened and over 30 fires were started, two police officers and two firefighters were injured (one of them a police helicopter pilot who was hit by gunfire), and dozens were arrested.